-4. To access the Facility-level data on the SOCRATA table, select the Expand Icon located in the top right corner, as indicated in the example below.
+4. To access the Facility-level data on the SOCRATA table, scroll down to the blue banner.
+Select the Expand Icon located in the top right corner, as indicated in the example below.
 A new tab or window will appear.